Catherine Zeta-Jones: 2005–2010: Decrease in workload and return to the stage

-The Legend of Zorro (2005), a sequel to The Mask of Zorro, saw her reprise the role of Eléna opposite Banderas.
-Set ten years after the first film, the sequel follows Eléna struggling with married life.
+The Legend of Zorro (2005), a sequel to The Mask of Zorro, saw her reprise the role of Elena opposite Banderas.
+Set ten years after the first film, the sequel follows Elena struggling with married life.
 Unlike the original, the film was disliked by critics and was a commercial disappointment.
 She did not have any film releases in 2006.
 A biopic of Harry Houdini, titled Death Defying Acts (2007), starring Guy Pearce as the escapologist Houdini, featured Zeta-Jones as a Scottish con artist who claims psychic powers.
 The unsuccessful production was given only a limited theatrical release.

 In 2007, Zeta-Jones starred alongside Aaron Eckhart and Abigail Breslin in the romantic comedy No Reservations, a remake of the German film Mostly Martha (2001).
 No Reservations tells the story of an ambitious chef (Zeta-Jones) whose life changes for the better when she takes in her young niece (Breslin) after her sister's death.
 In preparation for her part, Zeta-Jones worked in the kitchen and waited on tables at New York's Fiamma Osteria restaurant.
 Claudia Puig of USA Today wrote that Zeta-Jones "shines as a character that finely balances off-putting reserve with sympathetic appeal", and Roger Ebert, despite disliking the film, did find her to be "convincing" in her role.
 With a global gross of $92 million, the film marked her final commercial success of the decade.